-- (a) The decisions that should be taken spread across different disciplines and it should be ascertained that each decision is taken by appropriately skilled personnel and all pertinent criteria are examined. - (b) The number of decisions is considerable, and it should be guaranteed that no important design factor is overlooked. - (c) The coherence of design decisions should be guaranteed; decisions should also be taken in proper sequence, to avoid (or minimise) the need for reviewing previously taken decisions.
+- a) The decisions that should be taken spread across different disciplines, and it should be ascertained that each decision is taken by appropriately skilled personnel and all pertinent criteria are examined. - b) The number of decisions is considerable, and it should be guaranteed that no important design factor is overlooked. - c) The coherence of design decisions should be guaranteed; decisions should also be taken in proper sequence, to avoid (or minimize) the need for reviewing previously taken decisions.

-2. RELATED WORK
+2. Related Work

 The issue of online exhibition design has attracted the interest of researchers in the past one decade, following the widespread of interactive multimedia, broadband Internet and virtual reality technologies.
-Tinkler6, et al. and Charitos2, et al. provide an approach on how virtual museums can be designed and implemented, while in Lepouras7, et al., and Charitos8, et al. the issue of creating and employing online exhibitions in the premises of the museum for enhancing the visitors' experience is examined.
-Bannon9, et al., suggest the introduction of hybrid artefacts, i.e., installations that allow visitors to manipulate physical and digital material in a visible and interesting manner for many museum visitors, providing additional tools for the designer to capture the interest of the visitors.
+Tinkler, et al., (1998), and Charitos, et al., (2000) provide an approach on how virtual museums can be designed and implemented, while in Lepouras, et al., (2001); and Charitos, et al., (2001) the issue of creating and employing online exhibitions in the premises of the museum for enhancing the visitors' experience is examined.
+Bannon, et al., (2005) suggest the introduction of hybrid artefacts, i.e. installations that allow visitors to manipulate physical and digital material in a visible and interesting manner for many museum visitors, providing additional tools for the designer to capture the interest of the visitors.
 Yet, these approaches mainly focus on technological aspects, not considering the educational requirements for the designed exhibitions.
-Bonis^{10,11}, et al. examine the issue of providing digital museum installations that adapt to the users' preferences, while Hong12, et al. present an approach where XSL technology is employed to deliver different presentation styles to different user groups, focusing on the implementation aspects of adaptivity and adaptation.
-Sparacino13, et al. examined how new technologies, such as wireless object and body tracking and wearable computers, should be incorporated in the design of online exhibits.
+Bonis, et al., (2007; 2009) examine the issue of providing digital museum installations that adapt to the users' preferences, while Hong, et al., (2001) present an approach where XSL technology is employed to deliver different presentation styles to different user groups, focusing on the implementation aspects of adaptivity and adaptation.
+Sparacino, et al., (1999) examine how new technologies, such as wireless object & body tracking and wearable computers, should be incorporated in the design of online exhibits.

-Marty14 refer to the Spurlock Museum, which is characterised as a "holistic approach to museum informatics", focusing on the study on the social impact of information technology on the collaborative activities of the curators and exhibit designers planning on the new Spurlock facility.
-Hein15 and Alen16 focus on how learning aspects should be incorporated into the museum design, but technological factors that are of particular importance for online exhibits are not considered at the same level of importance as museological and educational aspects.
-Finally, Falk17 and Hsi18 discuss post-implementation assessment of visitor's experience in digital and digitally-enhanced exhibitions.
+Marty (1999) refer to the Spurlock Museum, which is characterized as a "holistic approach to museum informatics", focusing on the study on the social impact of information technology on the collaborative activities of the curators and exhibit designers planning on the new Spurlock facility.
+Hein (1998) and Alen (2004) focus on how learning aspects should be incorporated into the museum design, but technological factors that are of particular importance for online exhibits are not considered at the same level of importance as museological and educational aspects.
+Finally, Falk (1997) and Hsi (2003) discuss post-implementation assessment of visitor's experience in digital and digitally-enhanced exhibitions.

-To summarise, it seems that a large number of previous studies have aimed at different design aspects for the development of online exhibitions from technology requirements of the users19 to specific case studies20.
-Different generic approaches for the design of online exhibitions have been published, also attempting to assist the designers with different strategic issues^{21,22}.
+To summarise, it seems that a large number of previous studies has aimed at different design aspects for the development of online exhibitions from technology requirements of the users (Leong, Chennupati & Foo, 2003) to specific case studies (Leong, Chennupati & Foo, 2002).
+Different generic approaches for the design of online exhibitions have been published, also attempting to assist the designers with different strategic issues (Liew, 2006; Kalfatovic, 2002).
 Regarding the very early stages of the design cycle, our methodology aims at assisting the designer primarily at the conceptual level.

-3. METHODOLOGY
+3. Methodology

 The proposed methodology is based on a series of questions posed to the potential designer of online exhibitions.
-The six main questions useful for the designers are shown in Table 1.
+The six main questions useful for the designers are shown in table 1.
+Error!
+Reference source not found.